Long distance relationships can be very challenging. It’s in our nature to keep our loved ones close.

 My top 3 tips to making a long distance relationship work are:

-First, make a plan to connect with each other.
+Make a plan to connect with each other

 You have to be intentional and strategic about seeing each other.
 Have a clear schedule and plan on who will make the trip each time or if you will meet somewhere in the middle.